 1. The day before you plan to cook, mix the ingredients together for the rub.
 Sprinkle this over the meat.
 There should be enough to cover, plus some leftover.
 Reserve what you don’t use to season the meat after it’s cooked or to sprinkle on the potato salad.
 Cover and refrigerate the meat for up to two days.

-2. Turn a crockpot to the low setting.
+2. Turn a slow cooker to the low setting.
 Add the seasoned goose legs and cover with the fat or oil until completely submerged.
 Cook until fork tender, but don’t let all the meat slide off the bones.
-This should take about 4-5 hours.
+This should take about 4 to 5 hours.

 3. Remove the thighs using tongs and let the excess oil drip off.
 Season with a sprinkle more of the dry rub on both sides.